3.16 – Behavior Support Strategies and Plans

 Development of Positive Behaviors

 A key aim of the Behavior Support Plan (BSP) is to help the individual develop positive behaviors to use in replacement of the undesirable behaviors that the plan is trying to decrease.
 If it is difficult to figure out what positive behaviors you wish to increase then consider revisiting your functional assessment and/or conducting a motivational assessment.
 These assessments should help identify the potential driving forces for the undesirable behaviors.
 Once we know the motivating forces that information can be useful in finding behaviors that help the individual expand their behavioral repertoire and develop more adaptive behaviors.
-Although the BSP will have much information about the reactive strategies to utilize when faced with undesirable behaviors the most important part of the plan will be creating positive opportunities for the individual to develop and learn more effective ways of coping with their environment and learning new behaviors that can achieve the same motivational ends.
+Although, strategies will have much information about the reactive pptions to utilize when faced with undesirable behaviors the most important part of the plan will be creating positive opportunities for the individual to develop and learn more effective ways of coping with their environment and learning new behaviors that can achieve the same motivational ends.

 Many of the positive skill/behavior strategies target one of the following three goals: